 Later fossils include Carboniferous plants.
 There are also dozens of Jurassic bivalves of the genus Gryphaea, many coming from local gravel pits.
 Jurassic fossils include polished sections of an ammonite and a plesiosaur vertebra from elsewhere in England.
 While these specimens are not local, the Rev William Symonds had seen the fossil bones of swimming reptiles (Ichthyosaur) burnt locally for lime during the Victorian period.

 The natural history collection

 The museum also has a collection of snail shells, collected in the local area and originally displayed at Malvern Library.
-A small collection of sea shells, from all parts of the world was donated to Malvern Library in the 1920s and now forms part of the museum’s collection in store displayed in the 1980s and is now in store.
+A small collection of sea shells, from all parts of the world was donated to Malvern Library in the 1920s and now forms part of the museum’s stored collection.
 We also have several boxes of moths’ and butterfly eggs, and Mycetozoa, again from the early Field Club days.